 The elevator seemed to have been moving upwards for quite some time.
 There were only eight floors in the building and he and the guys were working between floors five and six.
 He should have hit the top by now.
 The elevator car continued to vibrate and climb up what seemed to be a hundred floors.

 Gary was frightened.
 He figured he must have fallen asleep and was having a dream.
 He closed his eyes and put his closed fists up to his temples.

 The elevator stopped.
 Gary slowly opened his eyes and took his hands away from his face.
 The shaking ceased and the lights remained on.
 He felt a moment of calm before hearing a familiar ding from the elevator doors.

 The doors opened to an unfamiliar place.
-It was a vast meadow with pale green blades of grass, speckled with lavender wild flowers.
+It was a vast meadow with tall pale green blades of grass, speckled with lavender wild flowers.

 It took a moment for Gary’s eyes to adjust.
 He poked his head out of the elevator and looked down.
 It was the same pale green grass that was spread as far as the eye could see.
 He stood facing and hugging the side of the elevator and slightly squatted on his left haunch.
 He extended his right foot and quickly tapped the ground to test its reality.

 It was real.
 He loosened the grip of his bear hug on the elevator and took one step outside.
 His work boots made a hefty thump.
 The land was solid and there was a slight breeze.
 The air was fresh but he found it difficult to breathe.

 He took off his cap and bent over slightly to catch his breath.
 Bowing his head down, he took three deep breaths.
 It felt like he only took one shallow breath.
 With both his hands resting on either knee, he looked forward into the horizon.
 The way that the light was illuminating the meadow was piercingly beautiful.
 The view changed his panic to a temporary calm.